 What is very peculiar about this enchanting bridge is that it actually has full constructions on it, to the point that is seen from a distance, it looks like a miniature village.
 Indeed, what could be mistaken for small houses are actually stores, most of which are jewelry shops.
 Shopping on the Ponte Vecchio is a unique and unforgettable experience, especially when it is close to sunset and the light paints the city in an extraordinary way, bringing colors that match those used by the artists who have made Florence such a living museum.

-Of course while shopping we strongly suggest a stop in Piazza della Signoria for a coffee in one of its cafés and then a visit to the Uffizi, one of the most impressive museums in the world (expect long lines – but it’s worth it!).
+Of course, while shopping in Florence we strongly suggest a stop in Piazza della Signoria for a coffee in one of its cafés and then a visit to the Uffizi, one of the most impressive museums in the world (expect long lines – but it’s worth it!).
 And who wants to leave Florence without seeing Michelangelo’s David?
 Then, of course, a glimpse at Santa Maria Novella is worth the trip to Florence alone, and if you have some strength and you are in the mood for some exercise, climbing the Giotto bell tower is actually a breathless experience, both physically and emotionally.
-A last stop we strongly suggest is Palazzo Pitti, home of fabulous architecture, fashion shows and exhibits.
+The last stop we strongly suggest is Palazzo Pitti, home of fabulous architecture, fashion shows, and exhibits.